phnx-im/dmls-spec/draft-kohbrok-mls-dmls.md

 Messaging Layer Security (MLS) provides strong end-to-end security guarantees for group messaging including Forward Secrecy (FS) and Post-Compromise Security (PCS).
-MLS requires a Delivery Service (DS) component to facilitate agreement between group members on the order of Commit messages.
-In decentralized settings without an authoritative entity to enforce ordering, group members will likely have to retain key material so they can process commits out-of-order.
+To facilitate agreement between group members, MLS requires a Delivery Service (DS) component that orders of the handshake messages (Commits) that allow changes to the group state.
+In decentralized settings without a central authoritative entity to enforce ordering, group members will likely have to retain key material so they can process Commits out-of-order.

 Retaining key material, however, significantly reduces the FS of the protocol.
-This draft specifies Decentralized MLS (DMLS), based on the the Fork-Resilient Continuous Group Key Agreement protocol FREEK proposed by Alwen et al.
+This draft specifies Decentralized MLS (DMLS), based on the Fork-Resilient Continuous Group Key Agreement protocol FREEK proposed by Alwen et al.
 {{FRCGKA}}.
 In essence, DMLS extends MLS such that key material can be retained to process Commits out-of-order with recuded impact to FS, thus allowing safer